Eschatologue/CM_wiki/docs/equipment/tools/artisan-tools.md

 Proficiency with brewer's Supplies gives you additional insight on Intelligence (History) checks concerning events that involve alcohol as a significant element.

 **Medicine**
-This tool proficiency grants additional insight when you treat anyone suffering from alcohol poisoning or when you can use alcohol to dull pain.
+This tool Proficiency grants additional insight when you treat anyone suffering from alcohol poisoning or when you can use alcohol to dull pain.

 **Persuasion**
 A stiff drink can help soften the hardest heart.
-Your proficiency with brewer's Supplies can help you ply someone with drink, giving them just enough alcohol to mellow their mood.
+Your Proficiency with brewer's Supplies can help you ply someone with drink, giving them just enough alcohol to mellow their mood.

 **Potable Water**
 Your knowledge of brewing enables you to purify water that would otherwise be undrinkable.
 As part of a long rest, you can purify up to 6 gallons of water, or 1 gallon as part of a short rest.